 With the new clarity you gain from ceasing to judge your emotions, it will be easier to try to pinpoint exactly what you feel and then begin to reflect on what might be the cause.
 Where are the feelings coming from?
 Are they being churned up by our thoughts alone, or by actual events: did something just happen to trigger a feeling that bothered us as a child?
 For example, did someone say something inappropriate or offensive to you, and you then found yourself not standing up for yourself?
 Stopping to think about what brought on the specific feeling is the first step to dealing with it.
 This may take a lot of time and effort at first, but once you get to know your feelings and where they come from, and once you become more familiar with your own thought process, identifying and understanding the feeling will become a lot easier.

 Almost like magic, knowing where the feeling came from and even simply acknowledging your feeling seems to disarm the feeling and take away its ability to take control of you.
-Its as if your feeling can then say "OK, thanks for noticing me, now you don't need to take me out on others (or on yourself by overeating, going on the computer, or some other behavior to avoid the feeling).”
+It’s as if your feeling can then say "OK, thanks for noticing me, now you don't need to take me out on others (or on yourself by overeating, going on the computer, or some other behavior to avoid the feeling).”
 What a relief!

 2) Figure out what you want: